itissid/Drop-PoT/README.md

 # 3. Extract Events(Use AI!)
 > YOU WILL NEED AN OPEN AI KEY.  https://openai.com/pricing

-WIP: See updates on July 6th but the idea is to create Event objects per the prompt instruction to index into the SQLite index.
 ## Example command is :
 ```
 python main/hoboken_girl_extraction.py extract-serialize-events 2023-05-23 --cities Hoboken --cities JerseyCity --ingestable-article-file ~/workspace/scraping/examples/postprocessed/hobokengirl_com_hoboken_jersey_city_events_june_23_2023_20230704_170142_postprocessed.txt